You are here

 Panama Freshwater Ecosystems Exhibit

-The rich aquatic biodiversity that Panama possesses is not limited to its vast seashores.
-At our freshwater ecosystems exhibit you will learn about the flora and fauna that are characteristic of these environments, with information and fun facts provided by our guides.
+Panama's rich aquatic biodiversity is not limited to its vast seashores.
+At our freshwater ecosystems exhibit, our guides share fun facts and information about the flora and fauna that are characteristic of these environments.

 Walking Trails